vocamen/vocamen.github.io/_includes/indexcontent.md

 <a name="mission"></a>
 ## Mission
-Vocamen is a Christian mission mainly based on internet.
+Vocamen is a Christian ministry mainly based online.
 Feel free to [engage](more/engage/) as a regional ambassador!

-Our mission benefits from financial gifts and monthly supports on [https://patreon.com/vocamen](https://patreon.com/vocamen)
+Our mission benefits from financial gifts and monthly support on [https://patreon.com/vocamen](https://patreon.com/vocamen)

 Vocamen provides training in local [churches](#churches) to help develop a new kind of outreach.
-[Contact us](mailto:support@vocamen.com) to explain your specific needs and get more materials to help your evangelization.
+[Contact us](mailto:support@vocamen.com) to explain your specific needs and get more materials to help you share the gospel.

 <a name="services"></a>

 ## Services
-Our mission also provide trainings to churches and other Christians Missions
+Our ministry provides services to churches and other Christians Ministries

 - [Trainings](patreon)
 - Films